Meet Our Team

 Goodman holds an undergraduate degree in Economics and a Master of Public Administration, both from Arizona State University.
 He also completed the Program for Senior Executives in State and Local Government at Harvard University’s John F. Kennedy School of Government.

-David Schwartz, a principal with the firm, manages the local government relations, association management and community outreach practices for the firm.
+David Schwartz manages the local government relations, association management and community outreach practices for the firm.

 When clients need local government relations assistance, David utilizes the experiences he gained from his decade-long service to the City of Phoenix, where he served as Council Assistant, Mayoral Assistant and Deputy Chief of Staff to then Mayor Skip Rimsza.
 In these roles at City Hall, he learned the importance of the symbiotic relationships between local elected officials, city management and staff, boards and commissions, community leaders and other impacted stakeholder groups.
 It was through these years of service at the municipal level of government that David learned the importance and impact of community involvement and its bearing on the governance process.